OVERVIEW

 - Option 4: Submit official record of completion of a transferable IT certification, some of which may provide transfer credit into various programs.

-- Option 5: Submit high school transcripts with a minimum GPA of 2.75 GPA and a B grade or higher in a S.T.E.M.
+- Option 5: Submit high school transcripts with a minimum GPA of 2.75 and a B grade or higher in a S.T.E.M.
 (Science, Technology, Engineering, and Mathematics) course. *Only advanced mathematics courses will satisfy this requirement

 - Option 6: Submit transcripts documenting completion of previous IT coursework.
 IT coursework must be 300 level or higher.